-Caltech provides student financial aid (in the form of grants, scholarships, and loans) to those undergraduates with demonstrated financial need who desire to participate in the Institute-sponsored Caltech Cambridge Scholars Program, Caltech Copenhagen

-Scholars Program, Caltech Edinburgh Scholars Program, or Caltech London Scholars Program.
+Caltech provides student financial aid (in the form of grants, scholarships, and loans) to those undergraduates with demonstrated financial need who desire to participate in the Institutesponsored Caltech Cambridge Scholars Program, Caltech Copenhagen Scholars Program, Caltech University College London Scholars Program, or University of Edinburgh Scholars Program.
 Enrollment in a study-abroad program approved for credit by Caltech will be considered enrollment at the Institute, for the purpose of applying for and receiving federal student financial assistance.
-To be eligible for consideration in Caltech's study-abroad programs, students must be in good academic standing, as defined in the Caltech Catalog and as certified by the Institute's registrar.
+To be eligible for consideration in Caltech's study abroad programs, students must be in good academic standing, as defined in the Caltech Catalog and as certified by the Institute's registrar.
 They must also meet the minimum GPA requirement as outlined in the information provided by the Fellowships Advising and Study Abroad Office.
-In addition, students selected to be Cambridge, Copenhagen, or University College London Scholars will be provided a memo of understanding outlining the terms of their study-abroad participation.
-(For more information on study abroad, see page 134.)
+In addition, students selected to be Cambridge, Copenhagen, or University College London Scholars will be provided a Memo of Understanding outlining the terms of their study abroad participation.
+(For more information on study abroad, see pages 132-134.)

 Costs include but are not limited to tuition, fees, room, board, additional meals not covered by a board contract, books, supplies, personal expenses, and a standard transportation allowance from the student's home to Caltech.
-Transportation expenses related to the student's travel between Caltech and the study-abroad institution are the responsibility of the student; financial-aid recipients may be offered interest-free Institute Loans to cover study-abroad travel expenses.
-Students will have their expected family contribution and financial package calculated in the same manner as other students.
+Transportation expenses related to the student's travel between Caltech and the study abroad institution are the responsibility of the student.
+The eligible student will have his or her expected family contribution and financial package calculated in the same manner as other students.
+Because students are usually unable to work while out of the country, they may receive a larger loan component as part of their financial aid award to compensate for their inability to work.
 Students studying abroad are subject to the standard Caltech policy of a maximum of 12 terms of eligibility for financial aid.

-Cambridge, Copenhagen, University College London, and University of Edinburgh Scholars candidates must meet all financial-aid priority deadlines and eligibility requirements to receive aid.
+Cambridge, Copenhagen, University College London, and University of Edinburgh Scholars candidates must meet all financial aid priority deadlines and eligibility requirements to receive aid.
 It is the student's responsibility to ensure that all necessary documents are filed and complete with regard to their application for financial aid.
 Cambridge, Copenhagen, University College London, and University of Edinburgh Scholars will continue to be considered for available federal, state, and Caltech grant, scholarship, and loan funds.
 The Fellowships Advising and Study Abroad Office will make the necessary arrangements with the Bursar's Office to ensure that scholars who may be eligible for funds in excess of the direct charges to the Institute receive those funds prior to their departure.